kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 less texture like the foots of the mouse there are no edges and therefore the estimation of the correct blur kernel is difficult and introduces errors.
 Because this region has a smooth color gradient the deconvolution of this area with a wrong PSF yields ringing artifacts.
+Whereas the deconvolution of a homogeneous regions with any blur kernel does not change the region.
+However the region boundaries are affected by wrong kernel estimates because they are not homogeneous.

 .. raw:: LaTex